Jim23135/Z-Stack-Endpoints/README.md

 # Z-Stack-Endpoints
 A JSON file that contains most of the endpoints documented in the Z-Stack Monitor and Test API.pdf from Texas Instruments.
 There might be some missing or with incorrect values so double check the ones that you plan on using.
 These endpoints/APIs were pulled directly from the PDF by a parsing script that I created.
 The script is not super good looking which is why I didn't post it in this repository.

+- Note: A few hours after publishing this I noticed that any endpoint that spans multiple pages is probably not in the JSON file.
+I will end up fixing this at a later date.

 ## Format
 The format of each entry in the JSON data follows the example below: